Elective offerings vary from year to year. SP2 considers student interest when deciding which electives will be offered each semester.

 Clinical Practice Elective; Prerequisite: Completion of MSW Foundation year curriculum

-This Cognitive Behavioral Therapy course will be taught in a one-week intensive class Monday-Friday 9:00 AM – 5:00 PM.
-Students are expected to start a pre-course assignment approximately 2 months prior to the first day of the course.
+CBT is offered in both a one-week intensive and semester-long format, with the two formats usually offered in various terms throughout the year.
+The one-week format requires students to start a pre-course assignment approximately 2 months prior to the first day of the course.
 Students will receive an information request from the instructor during course registration and must reply in a timely fashion.

 Cognitive Behavior Therapy (CBT) is the world’s most effective, empirically-based psychotherapy with strong scientific evidence.
 CBT is a collaborative and empowering psychotherapy that educates and helps clients to motivate themselves, set goals, develop, and implement treatment plans to reach those goals.
 This experiential/didactic advanced clinical skills course will present a CBT model to evidence-based practice that can serve as a conceptual framework for clinical applications to a wide variety of presenting problems and populations.
 The purpose of this course is to introduce graduate students to the theory of CBT and to begin to apply the basic principles through the stages of a self-directed case.